finsberg/ldrb/README.md

                                               markers=markers,
                                               **angles)
 # Store files using a built in xdmf viewer that also works for functions
-# defing in quadrature spaces
+# defined in quadrature spaces
 ldrb.fiber_to_xdmf(fiber, 'lv_fiber')
 # And visualize it in Paraview
 ```